The London police officer who killed Sarah Everard should never have been employed, an inquiry finds

 In September, London's Metropolitan Police said that more than 1,000 officers were currently suspended or on restricted duties while they were under investigation for corruption and other forms of misconduct, including sexual offenses, domestic abuse or racial harassment.

-Following the publication of the report, Metropolitan Police Commissioner Mark Rowley said that progress is being made corrupt, but that there's still a way to go.
+Following the publication of the report, Metropolitan Police Commissioner Mark Rowley said that progress is being made in rooting out corrupt officers, but that there's still a way to go.

 “The majority of my Met colleagues share my determination to reform by both confronting the risk posed by predatory men in policing, and also, improving our protection of women and children across London,” he said.